 - Delta Delta Delta Community Based Project Grant - Alumnae of the University of Michigan Delta Delta Delta Iota House endowed this fund in 2016 to support positive community engagement in current students.
 This funding supports project costs (materials, supplies, evaluation support, transportation, etc.) for off-campus, direct service and social action initiatives.
 On-campus projects will only be considered if their focus is primarily benefiting off-campus community members at an on-campus location.
 Learn more here and contact firstname.lastname@example.org for any additional questions.

 - Davis Projects for Peace - Funded by the Davis Foundation, the Davis Projects for Peace provide $10,000 for summer projects designed and implemented by undergraduate students working to build peace in their communities and around the globe.
-This is a competitive process; one proposal is selected from the University of Michigan, and advanced to the Davis Foundation.
+This is a competitive process; one proposal is selected from the University of Michigan, and advanced to the Davis Foundation for consideration.
 The application process takes place in January each year.
 Learn more here and contact email@example.com for additional questions.

 Transportation: If your student group needs transportation to get to your community work, we have a few options.
 NOTE: Due to University travel restrictions and the impact of the COVID-19 pandemic, the Ginsberg Center will not offer transportation resources for the 2020-2021 academic year.

 Ginsberg Center Vehicles